(current through May 5, 2017)

 e.
 Immediate access ordinarily shall be granted to budgets, bills, vouchers, contracts, including collective negotiations agreements and individual employment contracts, and public employee salary and overtime information.

 f.
 The custodian of a public agency shall adopt a form for the use of any person who requests access to a government record held or controlled by the public agency.
 The form shall provide space for the name, address, and phone number of the requestor and a brief description of the government record sought.
 The form shall include space for the custodian to indicate which record will be made available, when the record will be available, and the fees to be charged.
 The form shall also include the following: (1) specific directions and procedures for requesting a record; (2) a statement as to whether prepayment of fees or a deposit is required; (3) the time period within which the public agency is required by P.L.1963, c.
-73 (C.47:1A-1 et seq.) as amended and supplemented, to make the record available; (4) a statement of the requestor’s right to challenge a decision by the public agency to deny access and the procedure for filing an appeal; (5) space for the custodian to list reasons if a request is denied in whole or in part; (6) space for the requestor to sign and date the form; (7) space for the custodian to sign and date the form if the request is fulfilled or denied.
+73 (N.J.S.A.
+47:1A-1 et seq.) as amended and supplemented, to make the record available; (4) a statement of the requestor’s right to challenge a decision by the public agency to deny access and the procedure for filing an appeal; (5) space for the custodian to list reasons if a request is denied in whole or in part; (6) space for the requestor to sign and date the form; (7) space for the custodian to sign and date the form if the request is fulfilled or denied.
 The custodian may require a deposit against costs for reproducing documents sought through an anonymous request whenever the custodian anticipates that the information thus requested will cost in excess of $5 to reproduce.

 g.
 A request for access to a government record shall be in writing and hand-delivered, mailed, transmitted electronically, or otherwise conveyed to the appropriate custodian.
 A custodian shall promptly comply with a request to inspect, examine, copy, or provide a copy of a government record.
 If the custodian is unable to comply with a request for access, the custodian shall indicate the specific basis therefor on the request form and promptly return it to the requestor.
 The custodian shall sign and date the form and provide the requestor with a copy thereof.
 If the custodian of a government record asserts that part of a particular record is exempt from public access pursuant to P.L.1963, c.
-73 (C.47:1A-1 et seq.) as amended and supplemented, the custodian shall delete or excise from a copy of the record that portion which the custodian asserts is exempt from access and shall promptly permit access to the remainder of the record.
+73 (N.J.S.A.
+47:1A-1 et seq.) as amended and supplemented, the custodian shall delete or excise from a copy of the record that portion which the custodian asserts is exempt from access and shall promptly permit access to the remainder of the record.
 If the government record requested is temporarily unavailable because it is in use or in storage, the custodian shall so advise the requestor and shall make arrangements to promptly make available a copy of the record.
 If a request for access to a government record would substantially disrupt agency operations, the custodian may deny access to the record after attempting to reach a reasonable solution with the requestor that accommodates the interests of the requestor and the agency.

 h.
 Any officer or employee of a public agency who receives a request for access to a government record shall forward the request to the custodian of the record or direct the requestor to the custodian of the record.